Master of Science in Psychology (School) and Education Specialist in School Psychology

 Learning Outcomes

-The Master of Science and Ed.S in School Psychology program at Fort Hays State University prepares students to become effective and compassionate school psychologists.
-Our curriculum emphasizes comprehensive assessment, intervention, and consultation training to support students' learning and well-being.
-Upon completing the program and passing the Praxis School Psychologist exam, graduates are eligible to apply to become nationally certified school psychologists (NCSP).
+The Master of Science in Psychology (School) and Ed.S in School Psychology programs prepare students to become effective and compassionate school psychologists.
+The curriculum provides comprehensive training in assessment, intervention, and consultation to support the academic, behavioral, and emotional development of students.

 Conduct Comprehensive Assessments